How Florida HB 803 Changes Building Permits

 When Florida Governor Ron DeSantis signed HB 803 into law in May 2026, headlines quickly focused on one provision: Florida homeowners and contractors will no longer need permits for certain residential projects valued under $7,500.
 But that change is only one piece of a much broader overhaul of Florida’s building permit and inspection framework.

-Beginning July 1, 2026, local building departments across Florida will face new statutory review deadlines, expanded private provider authority, stricter limits on permit fees and reviews, and mandatory electronic permitting requirements.
-In some cases, permits must be automatically approved if departments fail to respond within required review windows.
+Beginning July 1, 2026, local building departments across Florida will face changes to Florida's permit review deadline framework, expanded private-provider programs with new registration requirements and narrower local review authority, stricter limits on permit fees, and new electronic permitting requirements.
 For many building officials accustomed to a slower, iterative review process, HB 803 introduces a far more time-sensitive permitting environment with less local discretion.

 The law also signals a longer-term push toward statewide permit standardization.
 HB 803 requires the Florida Building Commission to develop standardized residential and commercial permit applications for statewide use by July 1, 2027, though additional implementation guidance will likely be needed before local governments can fully prepare.